For the Fallen Dreams

-For the Fallen Dreams, often abbreviated FTFD, is an American metalcore band from Lansing, Michigan, formed in 2003.
+For the Fallen Dreams is an American metalcore band from Lansing, Michigan, formed in 2003.
 The band originally signed to Rise Records but produced one album under Artery Recordings in 2012.
 After the departure of then vocalist Dylan Richter and the return of vocalist Chad Ruhlig in 2013, the band started producing music under Rise Records once again until 2022.

 They have released three demos (their first being in the genre of deathcore), a self-titled extended play, and seven full-length albums: Changes (2008), Relentless (2009), Back Burner (2011), Wasted Youth (2012), Heavy Hearts (2014), Six (2018) and For the Fallen Dreams (2023).
 Relentless charted at number 29 on the Billboard Top Heatseekers.
-Three other albums have charted within the top 10 on the Billboard Top Heatseekers.

-The group has had a complicated history of members.
-Many members of the band were friends of the band who would fill spots temporarily.
-Noticeable past members, based on length of participation and role, include Joe Ellis, Andrew Tkaczyk, Dylan Richter, Navid Naghdi, and Brandon Stastny.
-Jim Hocking is the only member of the original line-up that remains in the band.

 History

 Formation and early years (2003–2006)

 Jim Hocking (lead guitar), Andrew Tkaczyk (drums), Aaron Long (vocals), Chris Croll (rhythm guitar) and Chris Ash (bass) formed For the Fallen Dreams in 2003.
 While Long, Croll and Ash only had brief stays in the band Hocking and Tkaczyk watched members come and go (including Chad Ruhlig on bass) for the first two years of the band's existence; altogether amounting to 10 members.